MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 ---
 title: Azure Developer CLI templates
-description: Learn more about the role of templates with the Azure Developer CLI (azd).
+description: Learn about what Azure Developer CLI templates are, how to work with them, and how to get started using them with your apps.
 author: alexwolfmsft
 ms.author: alexwolf
-ms.date: 12/09/2022
+ms.date: 06/04/2024
 ms.topic: conceptual
 ms.custom: devx-track-azdevcli, build-2023
 ms.service: azure-dev-cli